wesleykam/Calendar-Puzzle/README.md

 Select a month and day

-Place all the blocks into the gride without cover the selected month and day
+Place all the blocks into the grid without covering the selected month and day

-This applications displays all possible solutions to the combinations
+This application displays all possible solutions to each month-day combination

 Goodluck!